LB presents the Full Story of a Football Genius best known by the Nickname; “Ginger Ninja”.

-Alicia is another natural at sport, very quick around the netball court and willing to have a go at practically anything.
-She has also massively into riding.
-She’s got a nice little pony called Boston, pictured below.
+Alicia is another natural at the sport, very quick around the netball court and willing to have a go at practically anything.
+She has also been into riding.
+Alicia has got a nice little pony called Boston, pictured below.

 On his mother’s side, his grandmother came from the Republic of Ireland while his grandfather was from Northern Ireland.
 Though he played cricket as well but preferred to become a professional footballer.